CV and Bio

 Please find a copy of my CV here.

-I am an Associate Professor at the Department of Economics at the Universidad Carlos III de Madrid and regular visitor at the Swedish Institute for Social Research in Stockholm and the Centre for Research and Analysis of Migration in London.
-I am further affiliated with the Centre for Economic Policy Research, the Institute for the Study of Labor and member of the Inequality: Measurement, Interpretation, and Policy Network at the HCEO group.
+I am a Professor of Economics at Universidad Carlos III de Madrid, and further affiliated with the Institute for Evaluation of Labour Market and Education in Uppsala, the Swedish Institute for Social Research in Stockholm, the Centre for Research and Analysis of Migration and the Rockwool Foundation Berlin, the Centre for Economic Policy Research, the Institute for the Study of Labor, the HCEO Global working group, and the CESifo network.